mondele/btt-writer-docs/docs/tablet.rst

 4. Tap **Continue** to acknowledge the privacy notice.

-If you are connected to the internet want to use an existing Door43 account, you can tap **Login to your Server account**.
-Enter your Door43 credentials to log in.
+If you are connected to the internet want to use an existing server account, you can tap **Login to your Server account**.
+Enter your server credentials to log in.

-If you do not have a Server account, but you wish to be able to use an Internet connection to upload your work to Door43, you can create a Door43 account:
+If you do not have a Server account, but you wish to be able to use an Internet connection to upload your work to the server, you can create a server account:

 1. Tap **Create a Server Account** to create a new server user account.
 The Server Account Creation window opens.
 (This requires an Internet connection.)